Agent Skills: Brainstorming Ideas

 • Best when: scenario where it wins

-Mark one as recommended.
-Ask which fits best.
+Mark one recommendation.
+Ask which fits best with the interactive question tool.

 1. Architecture overview